fortune-uwha/Learning-R/Basics/Introduction to R.md

 ## Introduction to R
+Learn from my notes about Data types, matrix and factors in R
 ### Arithmetic with R
 In its most basic form, R can be used as a simple calculator.
 Consider the following arithmetic operators: